How to calculate your macros for weightloss?

 Let’s start by determining your calories:

-We all have a goal weight in mind and as long as it is realistic and healthy let start there.
+We all have a goal weight in mind and as long as it is realistic and healthy let’s start there.

-Multiply your goal weight by 10 to get your base calories needed just to survive.
+Multiply your goal weight by 10 to get the base calories needed just to survive.

 Example: goal weight is 125 x 10 = 1250 (base calories just to survive)

-Now, depending on how active you are it’s the amount of calories your will add.
+Now, depending on how active you are it’s the number of calories you will add.
 If you are inactive and completely sedentary you will add 300 to 400 calories.

 Here is an example: 1250 + 300, 1250 + 400= 1550 – 1650 calories